ManuelElizaldi/bikesharing/README.md

 # Bikesharing
 ## Overview of the project
 The objective of this project is to make a business proposal for a bike sharing app in Des Moines, Iowa using NYC Citi Bike dataset as a starting point to determine based on a statistical analysis if it's a good idea to undertake this project.

+The project was uploaded to [Tableau](https://public.tableau.com/profile/manuel8857#!/vizhome/NYCCitiBikeAnalysis_16179293820200/NYCBikes).
+In this link you can view the different graphs used for this analysis.

 ## Overview of the statistical analysis: